 1/4 cup butter

 A few drops orange food coloring (or combination of red and yellow)

-Make marshmallow treats the regular way.
+Make NO BAKE marshmallow treats the regular way.
 Melt butter in 3-quart saucepan, add marshmallows and cook on low heat while stirring constantly until blended.

 Remove from heat and stir in vanilla flavoring and food coloring, then add Rice Krispies® and stir well until coated.
 Lightly press mixture into buttered 9 x 13 inch pan and cut into squares when cool.

 Add a candy corn or one of your favorite chewable Halloween candies to the top of each square to decorate.
 Yields about two dozen 2-inch squares.